-Development applications & complying development
+Development applications & complying developments

-For proposals that require a development application or a complying development certificate, the written consent of the department is required to lodge a development application or a complying development certificate with a consent authority (for example, local council or an accredited certifier).
+For proposals that require a development application or complying development certificate, the written consent of the department is required to lodge a development application with a consent authority (for example, local council or an accredited certifier).
 Applicants will need to apply for landowners' consent by submitting the following to the department for consideration:

-- Communication Tower Sites Co-User Application Form - the completed development application or completed complying development certificate application that will be submitted to council or an accredited certifier - location, plan & elevation drawings of proposed works, including tower, compound, associated building, and access tracks - a response to the site identification and description information outlined in Annexure A - a Statement of Environmental Effects (SEE) that will be submitted with the development application - tower owners' conditional approval to locate on structure - payment for landowners' consent to lodge a development application.
+- Communication Tower Sites Co-User Application Form - the completed development application that will be submitted to council - location, plan & elevation drawings of proposed works, including tower, compound, associated building, and access tracks - a response to the site identification and description information outlined in Annexure A - a Statement of Environmental Effects (SEE) that will be submitted with the development application - tower owners' conditional approval to locate on structure - payment for landowners' consent to lodge a development application.